open-telemetry/semantic-conventions/docs/resource/README.md

 **[1]:** MUST be the same for all instances of horizontally scaled services.
 If the value was not specified, SDKs MUST fallback to `unknown_service:` concatenated with [`process.executable.name`](process.md), e.g. `unknown_service:bash`.
 If `process.executable.name` is not available, the value MUST be set to `unknown_service`.

-**[2]:** When languages/platforms offer standard ways to version applications and/or libraries SDKs MAY offer mechanisms to auto-populate `service.version` from the standard sources.
-If SDKs offer an auto-population mechanism it MUST be an optional feature users opt-into and if `service.version` is manually populated it MUST take priority over auto-population.
+**[2]:** When possible, service detector component MAY use language/platform-specific capabilities to determine application version and populate `service.version` automatically.

+If `service.version` is provided explicitly it MUST take priority over the version determined automatically.